Terriers

 Make no mistake, bull terriers have lots of energy and can be extremely stubborn.
 If allowed, they’ll do what they want when they want, thanks to bulldog breeding.
 You’ll have to be able to handle this stubbornness to prevent future bad behaviour.

 A bull terrier thrives with an active family who can provide plenty of walks and playtime.
-It also needs a home where the house rules will be firmly but fairly enforced, otherwise, it'll start making up its own rules!
-For this reason, a bull terrier isn't the best choice for new or timid owners.
+It also needs a home where the house rules will be firmly but fairly enforced, otherwise it’ll start making up his own rules!
+For this reason, a bull terrier isn’t the best choice for new or timid owners.

 Bull terriers also aren’t suitable if you have very small children.
 If they don’t have enough socialisation they can become aggressive.
 They’re also very strong and boisterous and could accidentally injure young children when playing.